-With a large number of PU lecturers, the performance of lecturers in the implementation of the Tri Dharma of Higher Education can be further improved.
-This happened to most of the PU lecturers in Indonesia, including the PU lecturers at the Jakarta College of Economics (STIE).
-Researchers have conducted an initial survey through interviews with managers of several STIEs, obtained information that several agencies complained about the dedication of lecturers in teaching, namely the lack of discipline in teaching time, and the delivery of material by lecturers which should be in accordance with the RPS (Semester Lecture Plan).
-In conducting research and community service, lecturers are considered less enthusiastic about conducting research and community service.
+With the large number of PU lecturers, the performance of lecturers in the implementation of Higher Education Tri Dharma can be further enhanced.
+This happened to the majority of PU lecturers in Indonesia, including PU lecturers at the School of Economics (STIE) in Jakarta, survey results through interviews with managers of several STIEs, obtained information that some institutions complained about the dedication of lecturers in teaching, namely lack of discipline in time teaching, and delivery of material by lecturers who should be in accordance with RPS (Semester Lecture Plan).
+In conducting research and community service, it is also not much different, lecturers are considered to lack the enthusiasm to conduct research and community service.
 Although there are several institutions that provide funds to carry out these activities, but have not been able to encourage lecturers to conduct research and community service.

 The results of interviews with several STIE lecturers, give a more or less the same picture, namely lecturers complaining of the current conditions which are very different from the past conditions, currently many demands that they must meet and carry out as a lecturer.
 In contrast to the old days who only assigned lecturers to teach.
 And the results of the distribution of questionnaires to several lecturers showed that 53% of respondents answered sometimes on statements for indicators of enthusiasm, 100% of lecturers answered sometimes in answering statements for indicators of dedication, and 90% answered sometimes for statement of absorption indicators.